cycleapple/ChatGPT-DiscordBot/README.md

 - `/chat`: Have a chat with ChatGPT.
 Usage: `/chat [message]`
 - `/image`: Generate an image using the DALL-E API.
 Usage: `/image [prompt]`

+## OAuth2 URL Generation
+To add the bot to your Disco
+rd server, you need to generate an OAuth2 URL for the bot with the following scopes and permissions:

+Scopes:
+- bot
+- applications.commands

+Permissions:

+- Read Messages/View Channels
+- Send Message

+To generate an OAuth2 URL for the bot, follow these steps:

+1. Go to the [Discord Developer Portal](https://discord.com/developers/applications) and select your bot application.
+2. Click on the `OAuth2` tab on the left-hand menu.
+3. Under the `OAuth2 URL Generator` section, check the `bot` and `applications.commands` scopes.
+4. Under the `Bot Permissions` section, check the `Read Messages/View Channels` and `Send Message` permissions.
+5. Copy the generated URL and paste it into your web browser.
+6. Select the Discord server you want to add the bot to and authorize the bot.
+7. The bot should now be added to your server and ready to use.